jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 |                     |  |  |                                               |
 +---------------------+  |  +-----------------------------------------------+
 ```
-As seen, the HAL is more specific than `netdev` and clearly defines an
+Compared to the `netdev` interface, the 802.15.4 Radio HAL is more specific and
-interface for a specific network device.
+only includes pure radio operations.
+Note that the blocks in the old approach
+are not necessarily at the same layer as the ones in the new approach, because
+the current lower layer architecture doesn't have a clear layer distinction.

 # 4. Architecture
 ```